a-ads/blog/content/blog/crypto-to-fiat-guide.md

 Wait till the fund are processed in your account

-💡 Usually, deposits sent to A-ADS are processed within an hour.
+💡 Usually, deposits sent to AADS are processed within an hour.

 ![Processing and Waiting](/blog/assets/screenshot_11.png "Processing and Waiting")

 Congratulations!
-You've successfully completed the process of depositing fiat into your A-ADS account.
+You've successfully completed the process of depositing fiat into your AADS account.
 You may check the status of your deposit on Finances => Deposits page.

 ![ The Process of Depositing Fiat is Completed ](/blog/assets/screenshot_12.png " The Process of Depositing Fiat is Completed ")